260 Waymouth St, Adelaide, South AustraliaSA 5000

 Garbaruk components are light, and also lighter than their big-box competitors.

-If you’re using multiple Garbaruk components, you can end up shaving a significant amount of weight off your overall build.
+It’s not like a cassette weighs a kilo less but by using multiple Garbaruk components, you can shave a significant amount of weight off your build overall.

-Drivetrain detail of violet Garbaruk gear components, fitted to a titanium gravel bike
+Drivetrain detail of blue Garbaruk gear components, fitted to a carbon Gothic Cycles gravel bike

 3. Garbaruk cassettes are cheaper than big brand alternatives